21 Ways Your Body Could Fail You

 According to the International Osteoporosis Foundation, this bone-weakening condition affects 44 million U.S. adults over the age of 50.
 And it's not just your hips and spine that are at risk: Dental problems like receding gums and tooth loss can also be caused by osteoporosis.

-The Remedy Rx: Be sure that your diet contains adequate calcium and vitamin D to support bone health.
+The Rx: Be sure that your diet contains adequate calcium and vitamin D to support bone health.
 Talk to your doctor about what's right for you; they might provide a referral to a nutritionist, who can help you plan creative, satisfying meals (good news: many insurance companies cover that).
 Avoid smoking or excessive alcohol—both can weaken bones.